makina-maps/makina-maps/README.md

 ../scripts/10-import-generic.sh
 ```

 Prepare import by download OpenStreetMap data and setup configuration for an area.
-The area names are from [Geofabrik](http://download.geofabrik.de/):
+The area names are from [Geofabrik](http://download.geofabrik.de/), store it in the `data` directory:
 ```
 ../scripts/20-import-prepare.sh andorra
 ```

-Import the OpenStreetMap extract from data directory:
+Import the OpenStreetMap extract:
 ```
 ../scripts/30-import-extract.sh
 ```